 Patrons with companion cards must present the companion card when purchasing a ticket to Major Events at GMHBA Stadium.
 Companion card holders requesting access on their own will be refused entry.

 A First aid station can be found at the back of Players Stand (Ground Level).

 Hearing loops are available in the Presidents Room and Deakin Cats Community Centre (DCCC).

-Mobility aids and prams are permitted into venue, but must be stowed safely under your seat not block patron access or exits.
+Mobility aids and prams are permitted into venue if they are able to be stowed safely under your seat.
+They cannot be parked in a walkway or block patron access to exits.

 A Parents’ Room is located on Level 1 Brownlow Stand, near Bay A36.